 2. Glen-Holly Hotel was the first hotel built in mainland Hollywood in 1895.

 3. For plot buyers, H.J Whitley built a famous Hollywood Hotel in December 1902.
 In 2001 the hotel was demolished.
-That place was taken by Hollywood and Highland Center and the famous Dolby Theatre.
+That place was taken by Hollywood and Highland Center.
+That includes famous Dolby Theatre.
 At present renowned Academy, Award Ceremony takes place in this hotel.

-4. The famous signboard “Hollywood” was not there from establishment time, earlier that was written as “Hollywoodland”,to promote the land for sale built above the Hollywood hills.
+4. The famous signboard “Hollywood” was not there from establishment time.
+Earlier it was written as “Hollywoodland”.
+It was built at top of the Hollywood hills to promote the land for sale .
 Later in 1949, the Hollywood sign remained the same but the word Land was removed.

-6. Nestor Film Company was the first studio in Hollywood.
-And upon the establishment of some of the biggest film production houses like Paramount, Warner Brothers, RKO, and Columbia in 1918, Hollywood became one of the biggest film industries in the country.
+6. Nestor Film Company was the first studio.
+And upon the establishment of some of the biggest film production houses like Paramount, Warner Brothers, RKO, and Columbia in 1918, it became one of the biggest film industries in the country.
 By 1930 the industry started producing 600 films per year.

 7. A 17-minute silent film In “Old California” was the first motion picture in Hollywood.
 Directed by D.W.Griffith in 1910 the film was made for a motion picture company Biograph Company.

-8. The first freeway ran through the Hollywood was Hollywood Freeway during 1950.
+8. In 1950 the first freeway ran through the area was Hollywood Freeway.

-10. The first commercial television station was established in Hollywood was KTLA in January 22nd,1947.
+10. The first commercial television station KTLA was established here, in January 22nd 1947.

-11. The Public Prosecutor was the first network television series filmed in Hollywood during 1947.
+11. Public Prosecutor was the first network television series filmed here, during 1947.

 12. The Jazz Singer was the first talkie made in 1927.
 Produced by Warner Brothers, it was the first feature-length motion picture where singing and lips synchronized music and speech used in many sequences.

 13. A famous cemetery Forever Cemetery is built in Hollywood.
-It is Hollywood’s only cemetery which was built in 1899 and many famous stars were buried there such as Bugsy Siegel, Chris Cornell, and many more.
+It is the only cemetery in the neighborhood that was built in 1899.
+Many famous stars were buried there, such as Bugsy Siegel, Chris Cornell and many more.

-14. Hollywood Walk of Fame has many stars on the sidewalk except Muhammad Ali’s. because he did not want to walk over it.
+14. Hollywood Walk of Fame has many stars on the sidewalk except Muhammad Ali’s.
+Because Mr. Ali did not want to walk over it.

-15. Hollywood Walk of fame was created by the volunteer president of the Hollywood Chamber of Commerce E.M.Stuart in 1953.
+15. The sidewalk was constructed by a volunteer president of the Hollywood Chamber of Commerce E.M.Stuart, in 1953.

-16. Along with Hollywood, Alabama there are more 10 other towns with the same name tried to trademark their towns as Hollywood.
+16. Along with Hollywood, Alabama there are more 10 other towns with the same name tried to trademark their towns.
 But after their fail attempts in the Hollywood Chamber of Commerce, they had pay royalties.